 The input shift register is 16 bits wide.
 DAC data is loaded into the device as a 16-bit word under the control of a serial clock input, SCLK, as shown in the Figure 1 timing diagram.
 The 16-bit word, illustrated in Table 1, consists of four control bits followed by 12 bits of DAC data.
-The 12-bit data is in 2s-complement format, with 800H corresponding to 0-V output and 7FFH corresponding to full-scale output ($V{REF}-1$ LSB).
-Data is loaded MSB first (Bit 15) where the first two bits (DB15 and DB14) determine if the input register, DAC register, or both are updated with shift register input data.
+The data format is straight binary with all zeroes corresponding to 0-V output and all ones corresponding to full-scale output (V{REF} - 1 LSB).
+Data is loaded MSB first (bit 15) where the first two bits (DB15 and DB14) determine if the input register, DAC register, or both are updated with shift register input data.
 Bit 13 (DB13) determines whether the data is for DAC A, DAC B, or both DACs.
-Bit 12 (DB12) determines either normal mode or power-down mode (see Table 2).
+Bit 12 (DB12) determines either normal mode power-down mode (see Table 2).
 All channels are updated when bits 15 and 14 (DB15 and DB14) are high.